Level closes $1.5M to provide financial services to gig workers – TechCrunch

 Certainly with its new capital, raised in late December of 2020 from co-lead investors NextView and Untapped, the Seattle-based Level has more time now to maneuver when it comes to product.
 And with insurance products coming in Q2 to some degree, and more broadly in Q3, we’re not far from seeing what’s next for the startup.

-TechStars, Acumen, and Ascend.vc also participated in the round.
+Techstars, Acumen and Ascend.vc also participated in the round.
 Per the startup, the Employment Technology Fund is “supporting” the startup’s credit facility.
 (Credit facilities can get quite large, business depending.
 If Level scales as it hopes to, expect it to announce more on this front in time.)

 Level is a bit like an American Heru in that, akin to its Latin American fellow-traveler, it wants to offer more and better services, including insurance, to those active at work but not in traditional, full-time roles.
 If they succeed, expect similar companies to crop up around the world.

-Note: Update: After publication I corresponded with the company about my use of the phrase “loan,” versus their preferred “advance.”
-Its argument that it is “purchasing future receivables” instead of offering a loan felt like a sufficient difference for me to update the post.